 Catalyst

-Im/migration and Self-Taught Art in Chicago
+Im/migration and Self-taught Art in Chicago

 Aldobrando“Aldo” Piacenza, Untitled (St. Peter’s)